Borjis131/docker-open5gs/docs/configuration.md

 > [!WARNING]
 > When upgrading/downgrading the `MONGODB_VERSION` the existing `open5gs_db_data` and `open5gs_db_config` Docker volumes could cause problems/crashing.
 It is recommended to remove them.

+### Logs configuration

+Take a look at the [metrics](deployments/metrics.md) Docker compose deployment to see how to configure a directory to store all the logs of the Network Functions.

 ### Network Function configuration

 You can override the command being run in the container by using the command section in each service specified in the Docker compose file: